 Car accident injuries can cause broken bones, head trauma, respiratory problems, damage to the spinal cord, whiplash, and even death.
 Injury victims often lose the ability to earn a living for some time.
 These injuries often mean physical pain, emotional anxiety, and the inability to enjoy life and do daily tasks.

-At McGowan, Hood & Felder, LLC, our Rock Hill auto accident attorneys are ready to help the injured and the families of deceased victims get the help they need.
+At McGowan, Hood, Felder & Phillips, LLC, our Rock Hill auto accident attorneys are ready to help the injured and the families of deceased victims get the help they need.

 Common types of car wrecks